saramgsilva/NotificationHubs/README.md

 > Cordova apps, but is possible to read about it in the article [MSDN Magazine - Push Notifications to Cordova Apps with Microsoft Azure](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx) by [Glenn Gailey](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx).

-Requirements
+:black_medium_square: Requirements
 ================

 * Create the Notification Hubs at Azure Portal (Azure Mobile Service create it by default)
 * Create the required data, in Push Notification Service (WNS, GCM, APNs...), to support push notification in each Platform
 * Configure the Notification Hub, in Azure Portal, with the data from Push Notification Services (WNS, GCM, APNs...)
-* Add connectiong string and hub name from Notification Hub (in the sample it is defined in [Contants.cs file](https://github.com/saramgsilva/NotificationHubs/blob/master/Shared/Constants.cs))
+* Add connectiong string and hub name from the Notification Hub created (in the sample it is defined in [Contants.cs file](https://github.com/saramgsilva/NotificationHubs/blob/master/Shared/Constants.cs))

-Sample Status
+:black_medium_square: Sample Status
 ================

 * **Key:** :white_check_mark: = Supported,  :x: = Not Supported, :wrench: = In development